-If you will reference a price in a backtest, a disclaimer will pop up, clarifying that the backtest works on a minimum of 1 min. data, rather than tick data on live mode.
+If you will reference a price in a backtest, a disclaimer will pop up, clarifying that the backtest works for a minimum of 1 minute. data, rather than tick data on live mode.
 That means the response time of the strategy (for meeting the conditions) will be on a 1m basis.
 That can explain delays in execution timing and prices between live/simulations and backtest.

-Other points to be mindful of when analyzing a backtest, are no execution (1), slippage (2), the strategy period (7), data corrections (9), broker fees (10) - which are not inclusive in backtest mode whatsoever, and the type of the order (11) and how ti is being filled.
+Other points to be mindful of when analyzing a backtest, are no execution (1), slippage (2), the strategy period (7), data corrections (9), and broker fees (10) - which are not inclusive in backtest mode whatsoever, and the type of the order (11) and how it is being filled.

 Going from Simulation to Real

-Since strategies are being tested on simulation mode, and there is no actual execution, the orders will be “optimally” filled, meaning that orders like market orders will be fully executed.
-This is probably will not be the case in live strategies (2, 11).
+Since strategies are being tested in simulation mode, and there is no actual execution, the orders will be “optimally” filled, meaning that orders like market orders will be fully executed.
+This probably will not be the case in live strategies (2, 11).

 Other points of difference to be mindful of are slippage (3), generated prices (6), the periods of the strategies (7), how the P/L is affected in each strategy (8), and the fees discounted from the traded amount- which is not taking place on simulations.